ACM SIGCOMM 2019 Workshop on Optical Systems Design (OptSys)

 - Free-space optical interconnects

-Submissions must be original, unpublished work, and not under consideration at another conference or journal.
+Submissions include an extended abstract for oral presentation at the workshop.
+Authors are encouraged to submit an extended abstract that includes previously published work.
 Submitted papers must use the new ACM template (using sigconf document type) from the 2018 ACM consolidated template package (you can also use this barebone LaTeX template).
 The font size must be 9 points.
 The length of the final extended abstract with all its content except references must not exceed 1 page.
 The extended abstract must include author’s names and affiliations for single-blind peer reviewing by the PC.
 Use this link for submission: https://optsys19.hotcrp.com.
 Abstracts will not be published.

 Attendance of the workshop is by open registration and subject to the same registration fees and rules as all the other SIGCOMM 2019 workshops.
 The registrants of the workshop may freely attend any workshop on the same day.